kotoyama/em-login-form/README.md

 - **Semantic HTML.** Proper use of `<form>`, `<label>`, and `<button>` for better structure and screen reader support.
 - **Accessibility Best Practices.** ARIA attributes, focus management, and full keyboard navigation.
 - **User-Friendly Design.** Intuitive interactions and clear feedback.
-- **Lightweight** – No UI libraries, just clean HTML, CSS, and TypeScript.
+- **Lightweight.** No UI libraries, just clean HTML, CSS, and TypeScript.

 ## Resources